 The impact of catastrophic bushfires across the country continue to be felt by many Australians who are battling against severe conditions to preserve lives, property and local flora and fauna.
-It’s fair to say that the effects have, and continue to be, devastating.
+It’s fair to say that the impact has, and continue to be, devastating, especially to energy markets.

 For those in fire-affected areas, there are myriad challenges to contend with.
 One of those includes frequent power outages as the transmission and distribution infrastructure comes under pressure either from the fires themselves, or due to the grid trying to accommodate demand fluctuations.